derekcavaliero/gtm-adapters/README.md

 Each adapter in this repository should be a stand-alone file ready for use inside a Custom HTML tag.
 Most of these adapters will load once per-page using an All Pages (or similar) trigger type.
 Adapters with specific implementation requirements or caveats will include implementation notes at the top of the file.

 It is not required to implement these adapters with GTM.
 They can be included as part of a website/applications main script files if desired.

+### What events are sent?
+Every adapter will have different event names depending on the functionality of the content being interacted with.
+Additionally, each adapter should contain a comment that lists the event names sent to GTM assuming the default configuration is used.
+This comment is likely near the `dataLayer.push()` command where the event name is defined.

 ## Browser Support
 These adapters do not polyfill any unsupported APIs for older browsers such as Internet Explorer. **It is the implementors responsibility to polyfill if needed.**